Eric Marty: Reedley College

 He then accepted the head coaching position at Reedley College, a junior college located in central California.
 Marty inherited a program on a two-year probation (recruiting limitations and a bowl ban) as mandated by the CCCAA.
 The program only had 10 players.
 Marty was able to steadily rebuild the program, going 1-9 and 4-6 on those two seasons while still on probation.
 In 2018, Marty's first year off of probation, Reedley went 10-0 in the regular season, won the Golden Coast Conference and was invited to play in the NCFC American Division Championship game.
 The Tigers fell on a last minute touchdown in the bowl game, losing 42-41 to De Anza College.

 Marty was named 2018 Golden Coast Conference Coach of the Year.
 Additionally the Tigers had 10 first team all conference selections and the Golden Coast Conference Offensive Player of the Year in QB Randall Johnson.

 Grambling State

 In 2021 Marty was hired as offensive coordinator at Grambling State University.

 Michigan Panthers

 In 2022 he became the offensive coordinator for the Michigan Panthers of the United States Football League (USFL).
 On March 15, 2023, Marty was brought back as the offensive coordinator and quarterbacks coach for the Panthers for the 2023 season.
+On January 29, 2024, it was revealed that Marcel Bellefeuille would become the new offensive coordinator.

+Marty was hired as head coach for the Baltimore Lightning, a professional football team that was seeking to join the International Football Alliance, for the 2025 season.
+The Lightning acrimoniously split from the IFA prior to the start of the season.

+As of December 2024, Marty is a coaching assistant and professor at the College of the Sequoias.